ReinaldoTOuriques/ReinaldoTOuriques/README.md

 </div>

 ## 📫 Contact Me
-If you have any questions, collaboration opportunities, or just want to say hi, feel free to reach out to me!
+If you have any questions, collaboration opportunities or just want to say hi, feel free to reach out to me!

 <div>
   <a href="https://www.linkedin.com/in/reinaldotaka/" target="_blank" rel="noopener"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>